mmngreco/mmngreco.github.io/content/posts/vim-for-ml.md

 ## Workflow

 I open neovim, where I usually split the window.
-I place my Python script in one side, and on the other side, I open the terminal with iPython.
+I place my Python script in one side, and on the other side, I open the terminal with `IPython`.

-I use slime to send commands from the script window to iPython.
+I use slime to send commands from the script window to `IPython`.
 One of the biggest setbacks comes when viewing graphics.
 Matplotlib is pretty good, but managing the qt or gke windows can be tiresome.
 For this reason, I've switched to plotly, as it opens your graphics in the browser.
 This way, you have all